What is artificial intelligence?

-If you’re interested in volunteering at a specific AI4ALL summer program, please contact the program directly.
+If you’re interested in volunteering at a specific AI4ALL Summer Program, please contact the program directly.
 You can find contact information for each of our summer programs on each program’s website.
-We link to our summer program websites from our Summer Programs page.
+We link to our Summer Program websites from our Summer Programs page.

-You can apply to an AI4ALL summer program through the individual program’s website or webpage.
+You can apply to an AI4ALL Summer Program through the individual program’s website or webpage.
 All program websites/webpages are linked from our Summer Programs page.

-Who can apply to your summer programs?
+Who can apply to your Summer Programs?

-AI4ALL is designed to create pathways for young people who are underreprestend in AI into the field of artificial intelligence.
-We welcome anyone to apply who meets the grade level and location requirements of the summer program(s) they’re interested in.
-We particularly encourage young women and non-binary students, You can learn more about grade level requirements for each program here.
+AI4ALL is designed to create pathways into AI for young people who are part of groups that have been historically excluded from the field of artificial intelligence.
+We welcome anyone to apply who meets the grade level and location requirements of the Summer Program(s) they’re interested in.
+We particularly encourage young women and non-binary students, Black, Hispanic/Latinx, Indigenous, and Southeast Asian students, and low-income or first-generation students to apply.
+You can learn more about grade level requirements for each program here.

-How much do AI4ALL summer programs cost?
+How much do AI4ALL Summer Programs cost?

 When are you coming to my country/school?

 The AI4ALL Summer Programs team currently partners with 16 universities across the US and Canada, and we will expand to additional sites in the future.
 Because of the highly specialized and intensive nature of our summer programs, we typically expand to a handful of new university sites per year.
 We work closely with AI researchers, graduate students, and administrators at each university site to establish an inclusive, welcoming, and sustainable program that gives high school students access to professional-level AI research.